Master Cloud Services Agreement

 - Warranties; Remedy.

 - Disclaimer.
-THE WARRANTIES IN SECTION 4.1 (WARRANTIES) ARE EXCLUSIVE AND IN LIEU OF ALL OTHER WARRANTIES, EXPRESS, IMPLIED OR STATUTORY, REGARDING DATABRICKS AND DATABRICKS’ SERVICES PROVIDED HEREUNDER.
-DATABRICKS SPECIFICALLY DISCLAIMS ALL IMPLIED WARRANTIES, CONDITIONS AND OTHER TERMS, INCLUDING, WITHOUT LIMITATION, IMPLIED WARRANTIES OF MERCHANTABILITY, SATISFACTORY QUALITY OR FITNESS FOR A PARTICULAR PURPOSE.
+THE WARRANTIES PROVIDED BY DATABRICKS IN SECTION 5.1 (WARRANTIES) ARE EXCLUSIVE AND IN LIEU OF ALL OTHER WARRANTIES, EXPRESS, IMPLIED OR STATUTORY, REGARDING DATABRICKS AND DATABRICKS’ SERVICES PROVIDED HEREUNDER.
+DATABRICKS AND ITS LICENSORS SPECIFICALLY DISCLAIM ALL IMPLIED WARRANTIES, CONDITIONS AND OTHER TERMS, INCLUDING, WITHOUT LIMITATION, IMPLIED WARRANTIES OF MERCHANTABILITY, SATISFACTORY QUALITY OR FITNESS FOR A PARTICULAR PURPOSE.
 NOTWITHSTANDING ANYTHING TO THE CONTRARY HEREIN: (a) ANY SERVICES PROVIDED UNDER ANY FREE TRIAL PERIOD ARE PROVIDED “AS-IS” AND WITHOUT WARRANTY OF ANY KIND; (b) WITHOUT LIMITATION, DATABRICKS DOES NOT MAKE ANY WARRANTY OF ACCURACY, COMPLETENESS, TIMELINESS, OR UNINTERRUPTABILITY, OF THE PLATFORM SERVICES; (c), DATABRICKS IS NOT RESPONSIBLE FOR RESULTS OBTAINED FROM THE USE OF THE DATABRICKS SERVICES OR FOR CONCLUSIONS DRAWN FROM SUCH USE; AND (d) EXCEPT AS OTHERWISE STATED IN SECTION 4 (USE OF THE PLATFORM SERVICES), DATABRICKS’ REASONABLE EFFORTS TO RESTORE LOST OR CORRUPTED CUSTOMER INSTRUCTIONAL INPUT DESCRIBED THEREIN SHALL BE DATABRICKS’ SOLE LIABILITY AND YOUR SOLE AND EXCLUSIVE REMEDY IN THE EVENT OF ANY LOSS OR CORRUPTION OF CUSTOMER CONTENT IN CONNECTION WITH THE DATABRICKS SERVICES.

 - Other Remedies.
 If Databricks receives information about an infringement or misappropriation claim related to a Databricks Service or otherwise becomes aware of a claim that the provision of any of the Databricks Services is unlawful in a particular territory, then Databricks may at its sole option and expense: (a) replace or modify the applicable Databricks Services to make them non-infringing and of substantially equivalent functionality; (b) procure for you the right to continue using the Databricks Services under the terms of the Agreement; or (c) if Databricks is unable to accomplish either (a) or (b) despite using its reasonable efforts, terminate your rights and Databricks’ obligations under the Agreement with respect to such Databricks Services and refund to you any Fees prepaid by you to Databricks for Databricks Services not yet provided.

 - Indemnification by Customer.
-Subject to Section 5.5 (Conditions of Indemnification), Customer will defend Databricks and its Affiliates and its and each of their officers, employees, directors, and agents (each, a “Databricks Indemnitee”) against any claim, demand, suit or proceeding made or brought against a Databricks Indemnitee by a third party (a “Claim Against Databricks”) (a) arising from or related to Customer’s use of the Databricks Services in violation of any applicable laws or the Agreement, or (b) Customer Content or its use with the Databricks Services, including without limitation any claim that such Customer Content infringes or misappropriates such party’s Intellectual Property Rights, and will indemnify each Databricks Indemnitee from and against any damages, attorney fees and costs finally awarded against a Databricks Indemnitee as a result of, or for amounts paid by a Databricks Indemnitee under a settlement approved by Customer in writing of, a Claim Against Databricks.
+Subject to Section 6.5 (Conditions of Indemnification), Customer will defend Databricks and its Affiliates and its and each of their officers, employees, directors, and agents (each, a “Databricks Indemnitee”) against any claim, demand, suit or proceeding made or brought against a Databricks Indemnitee by a third party (a “Claim Against Databricks”) arising from or related to (a) Customer’s use of the Databricks Services in violation of any applicable laws or the Agreement, or (b) Customer Content or its use with the Databricks Services, including without limitation any claim that such Customer Content infringes or misappropriates such party’s Intellectual Property Rights, and will indemnify each Databricks Indemnitee from and against any damages, attorney fees and costs finally awarded against a Databricks Indemnitee as a result of, or for amounts paid by a Databricks Indemnitee under a settlement approved by Customer in writing of, a Claim Against Databricks.

 - Sole Remedy.
-SUBJECT TO SECTION 5.5 (CONDITIONS OF INDEMNIFICATION) BELOW, THE FOREGOING SECTIONS 5.1 (INDEMNIFICATION BY DATABRICKS) AND 5.2 (OTHER REMEDIES) STATE THE ENTIRE OBLIGATION OF DATABRICKS AND ITS LICENSORS WITH RESPECT TO ANY ALLEGED OR ACTUAL INFRINGEMENT OR MISAPPROPRIATION OF INTELLECTUAL PROPERTY RIGHTS BY THE DATABRICKS SERVICES.
+SUBJECT TO SECTION 6.5 (CONDITIONS OF INDEMNIFICATION) BELOW, THE FOREGOING SECTIONS 6.1 (INDEMNIFICATION BY DATABRICKS) AND 6.2 (OTHER REMEDIES) STATE THE ENTIRE OBLIGATION OF DATABRICKS AND ITS LICENSORS WITH RESPECT TO ANY ALLEGED OR ACTUAL INFRINGEMENT OR MISAPPROPRIATION OF INTELLECTUAL PROPERTY RIGHTS BY THE DATABRICKS SERVICES.

 - Limitation of Liability.

-- SUBJECT TO SECTIONS 7.1, 7.3, 7.4 AND 7.5, EXCEPT WITH RESPECT TO LIABILITY ARISING OUT OF: (I) PERSONAL INJURY OR DEATH CAUSED BY THE NEGLIGENCE OF A PARTY, ITS EMPLOYEES, AFFILIATES, OR AGENTS; (II) DATABRICKS’ INDEMNIFICATION OBLIGATIONS FOR AN IP CLAIM; OR (III) CUSTOMER’S INDEMNIFICATION OBLIGATIONS, IN NO EVENT WILL THE AGGREGATE LIABILITY OF EACH PARTY TOGETHER WITH ALL OF ITS AFFILIATES ARISING OUT OF OR RELATED TO THE AGREEMENT EXCEED THE TOTAL AMOUNT PAID BY CUSTOMER AND ITS AFFILIATES FOR THE DATABRICKS SERVICES GIVING RISE TO THE LIABILITY IN THE TWELVE (12) MONTHS PRECEDING THE FIRST INCIDENT OUT OF WHICH THE LIABILITY AROSE.
-THE FOREGOING LIMITATION WILL APPLY WHETHER AN ACTION IS IN CONTRACT OR TORT AND REGARDLESS OF THE THEORY OF LIABILITY, BUT WILL NOT LIMIT CUSTOMER’S AND ITS AFFILIATES’ PAYMENT OBLIGATIONS UNDER SECTION 8 (PAYMENT).
+- SUBJECT TO SECTIONS 7.1, 7.3, 7.4 AND 7.5, EXCEPT WITH RESPECT TO LIABILITY ARISING OUT OF: (I) PERSONAL INJURY OR DEATH CAUSED BY THE NEGLIGENCE OF A PARTY, ITS EMPLOYEES, AFFILIATES, OR AGENTS; (II) DATABRICKS’ INDEMNIFICATION OBLIGATIONS FOR AN IP CLAIM; OR (III) CUSTOMER’S INDEMNIFICATION OBLIGATIONS, IN NO EVENT WILL THE AGGREGATE LIABILITY OF EACH PARTY TOGETHER WITH ALL OF ITS AFFILIATES ARISING OUT OF OR RELATED TO THE AGREEMENT EXCEED THE TOTAL AMOUNT PAID BY CUSTOMER AND ITS AFFILIATES FOR THE DATABRICKS SERVICES GIVING RISE TO THE LIABILITY IN THE TWELVE (12) MONTHS PRECEDING THE FIRST INCIDENT OUT OF WHICH THE LIABILITY AROSE (THE “GENERAL CAP”).
+THE FOREGOING LIMITATION WILL APPLY WHETHER AN ACTION IS IN CONTRACT OR TORT AND REGARDLESS OF THE THEORY OF LIABILITY, BUT WILL NOT LIMIT CUSTOMER’S AND ITS AFFILIATES’ PAYMENT OBLIGATIONS UNDER SECTION 9 (PAYMENT).

 - Term of Order Forms.
 The Term of an Order Form will be as specified in the Order Form.